 Having always had a heart for Christian Education, St. Paul petitioned the Synod to build a Lutheran college in Texas.
 Not long afterward and directly behind the present church complex was the founding of Concordia High School and Junior College.
 Having closed the high school and instituting a four-year college program, the University thrived in the shadow of I-35 and St. Paul.
 Finally, in 2008 Concordia University Texas relocated to their beautiful site near the intersection of highways 620 and 2222 and Lake Travis on the northwest side of Austin.

 From the initial establishment of St. Paul, and due to her close proximity to the University of Texas, there has always been an intimate relationship with the student body of UT.
-Former pastors of St. Paul were instrumental in forming the Lutheran Campus Center located at 21st Street and San Antonio on the near west side of campus.
-Since the change in vision at the Lutheran Campus Center, St. Paul has again become the ‘parish away from home’ for many of the UT students.
+Former pastors of St. Paul were instrumental in forming the University Lutheran Church located at 21st Street and San Antonio on the near west side of campus.
+Since the change in the vision at the Lutheran Student Center, St. Paul has again become the ‘parish away from home’ for many of the UT students.

 Rich in history toward the heart of Austin and the mission work to be done therein, rich in history toward Christian Education and the mission work accomplished through the Lutheran Day School, rich in history toward excellent music and the strong Biblical theology promoted by the liturgy, and rich in God’s powerfully effective grace distributed to us through excellent preaching and the proper administration of God’s Sacraments, we are St. Paul Lutheran Church, a congregation of the Lutheran Church—Missouri Synod.